perama-v/GoL2/frontend_spec.md

 - Image
     - The current game state
 - Text
-    - "A shared and collaborative Game of Life as a Cairo contract on StarkNet."
+    - "This is GoL2, live.
+A collaborative Game of Life as a Cairo contract on StarkNet."
 - Site link (url)

 Option 2: